How Much House Can You Really Afford?

 What the Bank Looks at When You Apply for a Mortgage

 Determining how much house you can afford is a complex calculation that goes beyond a simple percentage of your income.
-When evaluating a potential borrower, most banks and mortgage lenders employ a comprehensive analysis, scrutinizing multiple financial factors to assess risk and affordability.
+When evaluating a potential borrower, most banks and mortgage lenders scrutinize multiple financial factors to assess risk and affordability.
 These key factors include:

 • Percentage of Income Going Toward Mortgage Payments (Front-End Ratio): Lenders use the housing ratio, which calculates PITI as a percentage of gross monthly income, preferring it to be 28% or less.
 This ensures housing costs don't overly strain the budget for other needs or savings.

-• Total Percentage of Income Spent on Debt (Back-End Ratio or Debt-to-Income (DTI) Ratio): Lenders use the Debt-to-Income (DTI) ratio, comparing minimum monthly debt (including the projected PITI mortgage payment) to gross monthly income, to assess mortgage risk.
-Conventional lenders typically aim for a total DTI of 36% to 43% or lower, varying based on factors like credit score and down payment.
-A high DTI suggests potential difficulty in affording the mortgage.
+• Total Percentage of Income Spent on Debt (Back-End Ratio or Debt-to-Income Ratio): Lenders compare minimum monthly debt, including the projected mortgage payment, to gross monthly income.
+Conventional lenders typically aim for a total debt-to-income ratio of 36% to 43% or lower, depending on your credit score and down payment.

-Lenders use the front-end ratio to check housing payment manageability and the back-end ratio to confirm total debt (housing plus all other debt) is sustainable.
-Meeting these ratios indicates financial stability for long-term mortgage repayment.
-A better credit score can lower interest rates and boost affordability; check your credit before applying.
+Lenders use the front-end ratio to check whether your housing payment is manageable, and the back-end ratio to confirm that your total debt load, housing plus everything else, is sustainable long term.
+A better credit score can lower your interest rate and improve your affordability overall.

 The 4 Parts of a Mortgage Payment